Getting started

 end

 This block of code tries to execute the block following the if branch if its condition is true, otherwise it tries to execute the first elsif branch (if any), and if all else fails, it executes the else branch.
 The elsif and else branches are optional, and there is no limit on the number of elsif branches.
+The else branch, if it exists, but always come last.

 While loop